weekendesk/nodegate/docs/collections/_docs/workers.md

 # Workers

-All workers can be accessed from the top level function of **nodegate** or by direclty importing the workers path:
+All workers can be accessed from the top level function of Nodegate or by direclty importing the workers path:

 ```js